11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Cost: $14.99/month for one book credit

 What to know: They support local bookstores!
-There are 250,000 audiobooks in their library and members also get a 30% discount if you want to purchase a book à la carte.
-Similar to Audible, you can get an extra free title when you sign up initially using code: CHOOSEINDIE (This is their general code on their homepage).
+There are now over 500,000 audiobooks in their library and members also get a 30% discount if you want to purchase a book à la carte.
+You can get two FREE audiobooks when you sign up initially using code: SWITCH through the link above.
+I’ve been really happy with their player functionality in their app, and I’ve selected my favorite Fantasy/Sci-fi indie bookstore in SF, Borderlands, as my local bookstore to support.

 Blinkist - for my non-fiction friends…